 Be wary of “extended warranties.”
-These are often little more then high-priced insurance products issued by third party companies.
-Terms of extended warranties may be different then the original warranty, so evaluate them closely.
+These are often little more than high-priced insurance products issued by third-party companies.
+Terms of extended warranties may be different than the original warranty, so evaluate them closely.
 If you are financing the extended warranty, factor in the additional interest cost.
 Also, read every clause and every sentence.
-They have a tendancy to have language in their policies that allows them to get out of paying claims easily.
+They have a tendency to have language in their policies that allow them to get out of paying claims easily.

 Other Things to Consider When Buying a Manufactured Home